G. Gordon Liddy, Watergate mastermind, dead at 90

 'I'd do it again for my president,' he said years later.

-After his release, Liddy became a popular, often provocative radio talk show host.
-He also worked as a security consultant, writer and actor.

-Liddy was outspoken and controversial, both as a political operative under Nixon and as a radio personality.
-Liddy recommended assassinating political enemies, bombing a left-leaning think tank and kidnapping war protesters.
+Liddy was outspoken and controversial as a political operative under Nixon.
+He recommended assassinating political enemies, bombing a left-leaning think tank and kidnapping war protesters.
 His White House colleagues ignored such suggestions.

 One of his ventures - the break-in at Democratic headquarters at the Watergate building in June 1972 - was approved.
 The burglary went awry, which led to an investigation, a cover-up and Nixon's resignation in 1974.

-Liddy, a former FBI agent and Army veteran, was convicted of conspiracy, burglary and illegal wiretapping for his role in the Watergate burglary.
-He also was convicted of conspiracy in the September 1971 burglary of defense analyst Daniel Ellsberg's psychiatrist, who leaked the secret history of the Vietnam War known as the Pentagon Papers.
+Liddy also was convicted of conspiracy in the September 1971 burglary of the office of the psychiatrist of Daniel Ellsberg, the defense analyst who leaked the secret history of the Vietnam War known as the Pentagon Papers.

-Liddy spent four years and four months in prison, including more than 100 days in solitary confinement.
-'I'd do it again for my president,' he said years later.

-After his release, Liddy - with his piercing dark eyes, bushy moustache and shaved head - became a popular, provocative and controversial radio talk show host.
+After his release from prison, Liddy became a popular, provocative and controversial radio talk show host.
 He also worked as a security consultant, writer and actor.
+His appearance - piercing dark eyes, bushy moustache and shaved head - made him a recognizable spokesman for products and TV guest.

 On air, he offered tips on how to kill federal firearms agents, rode around with car tags saying 'H20GATE' (Watergate) and scorned people who cooperated with prosecutors.